Investigating Disordered Granular Matter via Ordered Geometric Fragmentation: Connection to granular systems

-To connect the present model with real granular systems, Eq.~(\ref{eq:general_relative_volume}) is employed to evaluate the relative volume accessible to grains in experiment, while Eq.~(\ref{eq:DeltaR}) is employed to identify the geometric phase transitions predicted by the model.
-Both expressions are formulated in terms of the discrete parameters $n$ and $i$, which must therefore be re-expressed in terms of experimentally measurable grain characteristics.
+The connection between the present model and real granular systems is established by employing Eq.~\eqref{eq:general_relative_volume} to evaluate the relative volume accessible to grains in experimental systems, while Eq.~\eqref{eq:DeltaR} is employed to identify the geometric phase transitions predicted by the model.
+Both expressions are formulated in terms of the discrete parameters $n$ and $i$.
+To enable experimental comparison, these parameters must be re-expressed in terms of measurable grain characteristics.

 Throughout this section, it is assumed that grains do not interact with one another, that frictional effects are negligible, and that individual grains may be regarded as effectively weightless, such that no load is transmitted through the assembly.
 These assumptions are adopted in order to isolate the purely geometric contributions to volume evolution that are central to the present model.